klaytn/klaytn-docs/docs/bapp/tutorials/connecting-metamask.md

 * In the drop-down menu, change to the first account.
 * On [Send], enter the recipient's account address as well as the amount of KLAY and then click [Next] to proceed.
   > **Note:** The gas price on Klaytn is fixed.
-Arbitrarily changing the price may result in a transaction failure.You can view your transaction history in the [Activity] tab.
+Arbitrarily changing the price may result in a transaction failure.
+You can view your transaction history in the [Activity] tab.

 ![Transfer History](./img/metamask-send-klay.png)